fitria-dwi/fitria-dwi/README.md

 # <p align=center> Hi, I'm Wulan <img src='https://github.com/elhakimyasya/elhakimyasya/blob/master/assets/Hi.gif' width='29' height='29'/>
-A graduate in Statistics with hands-on data analytics experience.
-Passionate about data analytics, transforming data into actionable insight to elevate business strategy.
-Strong technical skills, including experience with Microsoft Excel, Google Data Studio, Python, R, SPSS, SQL, and Tableau.
-Previous internship experience in education learning provider practicing customer segmentation for the loyalty program.
-Possess excellent time management skills and the ability to work independently or in a team.
+A graduate in Statistics who always expands experience and knowledge.
+Highly motivated and detail-oriented individual who has an interest in the data analytics field, such as Business Intelligence, Data Analyst, and Data Scientist.
+Proven abilities to translate information and present data findings using graphics for diverse groups of people.
+Possess a strong foundation in data analysis, visualization, and reporting.
+Strong organizational skills and the ability to work independently or in a team.

-With my comprehensive foundation in data, I am ready to tackle more challenges and thrive in data analytics.
+With my comprehensive foundation in data, I’m ready to tackle more challenges and thrive in data analytics.
 Reach me out through:

  <p align=center>
  <a href="mailto:wulan391@sci.ui.ac.id" target="_blank"><img src="https://img.shields.io/badge/Gmail-D14836?&style=for-the-badge&logo=gmail&logoColor=white"/></a>